Wilfrida-Were/website/_posts/2024-06-11-LeveragingAIToolsforYourDatascienceJourney.md

 * **Finding Datasets**: Utilize online repositories like [Kaggle](https://www.kaggle.com/datasets) and [UCI Machine learning repository](https://archive.ics.uci.edu/) to find practice datasets relevant to your interests.

 * **AI-powered Practice**: Use Gemini or ChatGPT to brainstorm initial data analysis steps for your chosen dataset.
-Ask them to suggest relevant visualizations or potential insights.
+Ask them to suggest relevant visualisations or potential insights.

 * **Refine and Analyze**: Don't rely solely on AI suggestions.
 Use your data analysis knowledge to refine their recommendations and conduct your own analysis.

-Example Prompts: *"What kind of data cleaning might be necessary for this dataset?", "Can you propose some visualizations to explore trends in this data?"*
+Example Prompts: *"What kind of data cleaning might be necessary for this dataset?", "Can you propose some visualisations to explore trends in this data?"*

 <a id="sharpening-your-skills"></a>
 ## Sharpening Your Skills